sebastiencs/rarbg-addon/README.md

 # How to run

+You can install it on http://addons.strem.io/

-There is currently no hosted version.
-Run it yourself:
+Or run it yourself:

 ```
 $ git clone https://github.com/sebastiencs/rarbg-addon.git